hashbang/os/README.md

 #### Notes

 * Release process does not yet include OTA updates or binary hosting.
 * Volunteers needed!
-Join #!os on irc.hashbang.sh/6697 to help.
+Join #!mobile on irc.hashbang.sh/6697 to help.

 ## Questions ##